lixianhang/JP-Safety-CAV-System/README.md

 Our project is designed to solve the accident problem.
 My solution is to use the IoT tech and automatical mapping and driving for searching and rescuring.
 Our purpose is to build a complete system including the cloud platform , the hardware(represent the vehicles)and the mobile app.
 The essensial parts is connected within  the Internet.
-The hardware part needs the most complex design and cost.
-Because we need to build a kind of smart car that can identify if there is a collision, and detect special object , and it can guide itself to the destination.
-We can use the license plate and brand of a car as the interaction key.
 When people registers their accounts in our software ,we bounds that plate with their imformation.
 If the emergency car detect the number of license plate and brand of a car in accident, it will get the information from the database.
 So we need build a web server at our cloud platform, and database.